inasafe/inasafe-doc/docs/source/training/socialisation/introduction_to_qgis.rst

 In this exercise you have learned about QGIS, the free and open source software for processing spatial data.
-You have learned where to get QGIS, how to install QGIS, understand the QGIS layout and looked at some useful toolbars, learning how to turn ON/OFF QGIS layers, and learned how to symbolize the data layers.
+You have learned where to get QGIS, how to install QGIS, understood the QGIS layout and looked at some useful toolbars, learning how to turn ON/OFF QGIS layers, and learned how to symbolise the data layers.

 We also learned how to install InaSAFE through the QGIS plugin manager.
 Later on we will learn how to operate InaSAFE with DKI Jakarta flood scenario.